novemberborn/novemberborn.net/content/home.md

-![The author rowing a boat, donning a fabulous tweed cap](rowing.jpg)
+![The author after getting married, donning a fabulous tweed cap](wedding.jpg)

 Hi!
 My name's Mark Wubben.
 I'm a humanist & technologist who loves working with the web.
 In the above picture I'm wearing a fabulous [Irish tweed